RayFisher-24/Breaking-News-App/README.md

 ## Learn
 In this Applicaiton I learned

-No 1) How to Create deffrient Activity and Adding this all activities in one single screen
+No 1) In this Application I learn how to used Retrofit Library

-No 2) First time working with Adapters classes and understanding modeling the data
+No 2) First time working with APIs, I used News API and it's simple to use an API

-No 3) Adding offline database(SQLite) and crete database and tables

-No 4) Create Read Update Delete (CRUD) working in SQLite through out DBHalper
+No 3) Using Postman and create a new GET request  and also learn hoe to arrange API

-No 5) Overrall exprence was very good
+No 4) Overrall exprence was very good

 <br>